audksamu/Semester-Project-2/README.md

 ## Built With

-This project are using a Strapi project providet by Noroff.
+This project are using a Strapi project providet by Noroff as backend server.

 **Remark** The project where originaly build for the old version of the Strapi project.
 There are a newer version of the Strapi project from Noroff, but this project has not been adapted to the new version.
 [Noroff StrapiProjecj](https://github.com/NoroffFEU/strapi-sp2)